N3cr0N3ws/hitzur/README.md

 ## Important Disclaimer

-This project has **no official affiliation** with [eitb.eus](https://www.eitb.eus) or its team.
 All content on hitzur has been independently developed for educational and experimental purposes.

 ## Features